ansys/pyansys-dev-guide/doc/source/how-to/manage-protobuf-definitions.rst

 Publishing Python API package
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-PyPi is the common package manager where API packages are released.
+PyPI is the common package manager where API packages are released.

 Example nightly build pipeline publishing the python stub package: